DHARUN1819/Hostel-Management-System-Django/README.md

-# Hostel Automation in Django
+# Hostel Management System Using Django

 ### Django version used here is [2.1.2]